raphtlw/symbit/README.md

 - [Mac](https://github.com/raphtlw/symbit/releases/latest/download/symbit-macos)
 - [Windows](https://github.com/raphtlw/symbit/releases/latest/download/symbit-windows.exe)

 NOTE: When downloading the Windows version, there may be a warning telling you that the program is harmful.
-Just ignore it because it's typical of Windows to do so 😉.
+Just ignore it because it's typical of Windows to do so.

 ## Usage